Stellaris Colonization Guide

 Welcome to the Stellaris in-depth colonization guide.
 Colonization is everything in Stellaris.
 In fact, Stellaris is a colonization game.
 You claim stars and colonize world in order to build your empire.

 Very first thing to consider before colonizing a new world is the planet habitability.
+Because habitability will determine what you get from the colonized planet.

 %80 habitability penalties: